tengmx/tengmx.github.io/index.md

 datasets with the focuses on data pre-processing, data mining and functional annotation, as well as data integration across a wide-range of sequencing types.
-Another specific interest of me is to elucidate the mechanisms of viral oncogenesis in human cancers using integrative approaches.
+Another specific interest of me is to elucidate the mechanisms of viral oncogenesis in human cancers using integrative genomics approaches.

 <br>
 #### Education